The Art Of Staying Unbothered: 3 Ways To Deal With People Who Push Every Single Button

 In your book of life, you are not only the hero but the reader, as well.
 There are no dress rehearsals.
 You are the final judge of your life.

-In psychology, the part of yourself that you repress is called your "shadow".
-We all have them and they are not innately bad, but we believe they are, so we don’t allow ourselves to express them.
+In psychology, the part of yourself that you repress is called your "shadow," a concept introduced by Swiss psychiatrist Carl Jung that describes the aspects of our personality we choose to reject and push into our unconscious.
+We all have them, and they are not innately bad, but we believe they are, so we don’t allow ourselves to express them.
+We all have them, and they are not innately bad, but we believe they are, so we don’t allow ourselves to express them.

 Or, we express them but are not objective enough with ourselves to see that we are doing it.
 Either way, we unconsciously try to relieve ourselves of the pain our shadow causes us by finding those qualities in someone else and then berating them for it.
 Once you acknowledge and accept your shadow, the problem generally resolves itself.

-Another example is the person who demonizes wealthy people.
+An example is the person who demonizes wealthy people.
 They label them as selfish, materialistic, and greedy.
-In fact, there’s nothing wrong with being wealthy, but the person was likely taught that they were wrong to want wealth and so they feel guilty about it.
+In fact, there’s nothing wrong with being wealthy, but the person was likely taught that they were wrong to want wealth, and so they feel guilty about it.

 If they allow themselves to desire and have more money without guilt, they would no longer be bothered by wealthy people and would likely come to find some of them to be the most generous and loving people they know.